The Best Fire Starters Tested in 2023

 Matches

 Matches are the tried-and-true method of starting a fire.
-Like a lighter, a match creates an actual flame versus a spark, making it an easier way to start a fire.
-However, many matches are susceptible to damage from water.
+Like a lighter, a match creates an actual flame rather than a spark, making it an easier way to start a fire.
+However, many matches are susceptible to water damage.

 Ferro Rods

-A ferro rod is a fragment of ferrocerium attached to a piece of steel.
-When the steel is struck against the rod, tiny shavings of ferrocerium become oxidized and ignite as a result of the friction, burning at a high temperature of more than 5,000 degrees Fahrenheit.
+A ferro rod is a pencil-shaped piece of ferrocerium alloy.
+When a steel or carbide striker is scraped or struck against the rod, tiny shavings of ferrocerium oxidize and ignite as a result of the friction, burning at a high temperature of more than 5,000 degrees Fahrenheit.

 Flint and Steel